GFYYLP/_ESCALATE/README.md

 This was my first Unity project, built on a significant time constraint as a way to learn the engine end-to-end.
 The game itself is finished and playable, but some of the underlying code reflects an early-stage learning process rather than production-grade conventions.

-The project nonetheless complements my foundational experience with graphics APIs (Vulkan and OpenGL, I discuss more about them in the following repo: ), hence the heavier logic and visual polish uncommonly seen for a first project.
+The project nonetheless complements my foundational experience with graphics APIs, hence the heavier logic and visual polish uncommonly seen for a first project.

 ## Status